|write a review of this game|

 SummaryHow one ghost can give the player hell

-Forbidden Mine uses two color schemes.
-In the odd-numbered levels, the dirt where you navigate through is brown in color, and the different objects are red.
-In the even-numbered levels, dirt is white while objects are purple.
+Diamond Digger utilizes CGA graphics and uses the same two color palettes used in Pharaoh’s Tomb and Arctic Adventure, respectively.
 Having different color schemes doesn't make the graphics look boring, and there is enough variety to them.
-There is quite a bit of movement as the ghost makes it way towards you.
+There is quite a bit of movement as the ghost makes its way towards you.
 The ghost can move in all directions, even through walls.
-The animation of the player dying is quite impressive, as is the grave appearing in its place.
+The animation of the player dying is quite impressive.
+The amusing thing about it is that the grave that takes their place looks like a television set, complete with static.

-The sound effects are minimal, but for a game like this released in the Eighties, there are not required.
-Nearly everything that happens in the game, from moving around to exiting the level, produces a sound effect of some sort.
-The effects sound quite good even through the PC Speaker.
+The sound effects are minimal, but for a game like this, released in the Eighties, they are not required.
+Nearly everything that happens in the game, from moving around to exiting the level, produces a sound effect of some sort, with the most notable one being heard when you collect a diamond.
+The more diamonds you collect in the one level, the higher its pitch.
+The sound effects are quite good even through the PC Speaker.

-I have no idea how many levels there are, nor do I know whether you can can extra lives.
+I have no idea how many levels there are, nor do I know whether you can gain extra lives.
 As far as I'm concerned, the game only serves as a “score attack” game, meaning that you are trying to beat your previous score every time you play.
-The objects (player, ghost, gold nuggets, etc.) are placed in different locations in each level, and you receive a bonus for each nugget you manage to collect without running out of air.
+The objects (player, ghost, gold nuggets, etc.) are placed in different locations in each level, and as I stated earlier you receive a bonus for each diamond you manage to collect without running out of food.